deathbybandaid/piadvanced/README.md

 * See https://github.com/home-assistant/fabric-home-assistant for details.
 * I had to cobble the installation a bit to make sure dependencies worked.
 * I also have it set to remove the reboot instruction from their install script.
+* I can't guarantee success on this one, my success has been hit or miss.

 ## Things in the works:
 * Steam Cache